Time-Invariant Feedback Strategies Do Not Increase Capacity of AGN Channels Driven by Stable and Certain Unstable Autoregressive Noise: New Formulas of Capacity of AGN Channels Driven by Stable and Unstable AR Noise and Generalized Riccati Equations

 \begin{definition} Characterizations of asymptotic limits \\ Consider the characterization of the $n-$FTFI capacity of Theorem~\ref{thm_FTFI}, restricted to the time-invariant strategies $(\Lambda_t=\Lambda^\infty, K_{Z_t}=K^\infty), t=1, \ldots, n$, as defined by (\ref{Q_1_3_s1_new})-(\ref{Q_1_10_s1_new}). \\ (a) The characterization of the $n-$FTFI capacity for time-invariant strategies is defined by

 provided the supremum exists in the set.
 The per unit time-limit is then defined by

-provided the supremum exists and the limit exists and it is finite. \\ (b) The characterization of the $n-$FTFI capacity for time-invariant strategies, with limit and maximization interchanged is defined by
+provided the supremum exists and the limit exists in $[0,\infty)$. \\ (b) The characterization of the $n-$FTFI capacity for time-invariant strategies, with limit and maximization interchanged is defined by

-provide the limit exists and it is finite and the supremum also exists in the set. \end{definition}
+provide the limit exists in $[0,\infty)$ and the supremum also exists in the set. \end{definition}

-To ensure $C^\infty(\kappa,v_0)$ defined by (\ref{Q_1_2_s1_new_b}) is well defined, i.e., that the optimal time-invariant channel input strategy or distribution ensures the limit exits, it is finite, and induces asymptotic stationarity and ergodicity of the channel output process, that is, $C^\infty(\kappa,v_0)$ is independent of $v_0$, we shall impose condition {\bf (C1)}.
-We shall express condition {\bf (C1)} in terms of properties of generalized time-invariant DREs and AREs, introduced in the next section.
-That is, we shall address Problem~\ref{prob_1_in}.
+To ensure $C^\infty(\kappa,v_0)$ defined by (\ref{Q_1_2_s1_new_b}) is well defined, i.e., that the optimal time-invariant channel input strategy or distribution ensures the limit exits and $C^\infty(\kappa,v_0)$ is independent of $v_0$, we shall impose condition {\bf (C1)}.
+We shall express condition {\bf (C1)} in terms of properties of generalized time-invariant DREs and AREs, introduced in the next section, from which answers to questions of Problem~\ref{prob_1_in} are obtained.